FelixLeHub/Felix-s-Portfolio/README.md

 **Objective:** Clean up messy call list data for future analysis

 **Challenges:** It was difficult to clean and format the phone number as it had lots of different symbols and unique characters.
-As well as, some number has phone extention that needed to be factored into formula when standardizing format.
+As well as the phone extension that needed to be factored into the formula when standardizing the format.

 **Results:** Cleaned data ready for analysis